What is the difference between Viewmodel and FOV?

 How to change your Viewmodel with Viewmodel Generator Maps

 For the crashz’ Viewmodel Generator players can shoot the option(s) they want to select.
 To select a pre-made Viewmodel the player just needs to shoot the button for it and if the player is happy with that then there’s no need to keep customizing it.
-If you’re uncertain then it’s a good idea to play a few games to see how it feels.
 You can always return to this Viewmodel Generator Map later to make more changes or to swap Viewmodel if you wish.

 How to load into crashz’ Viewmodel Generator: